 We run ‘Introduction to Paddlesport’ sessions for novices from Easter to October when the weather is kind.
 You don’t need to be a member to participate in these introductory sessions which usually take place over 4-6 weeks.
 After completion of the course, you will be invited to attend at least a couple of supervised club sessions to gain more experience and meet other members.
 To continue paddling after this time you will need to join the club as a full member.

-If you wish to sign-up for a 2021 session, please get in touch by using the membership enquiry form below.
+If you wish to sign-up for a 2022 session, please get in touch by using the membership enquiry button below.
 The courses are filling up quickly!

 Our paddlers range from 8 years old to 80+ years old and many started to paddle at Devizes.
 As well as social paddling for exercise and health we are also recognised for developing talented local junior athletes, some of who have represented Team GB in age group and at senior level.

 If you are a junior or senior competent and experienced paddler you can join the club straight away and we will integrate you with members of similar ability: